imesh/kubernetes-tutorials/create-pod/README.md

 # Create a Tomcat Pod

-This tutorial guides you to create an Apache Tomcat container on Kubernetes using a Kubernetes Pod definition and access it using a Kubernetes Service of Load Balancer Type.
+This tutorial guides you to create an Apache Tomcat container on Kubernetes using a Kubernetes Pod definition.

 ## Steps to follow: